 Roles and permissions in Slack

-- Owner — Owners control the highest-level security and administrative settings: payments and billing, authentication, message and file retention, and so on.
-The Primary Owner (usually the person who created the account) has the ability to delete the workspace.
+- Workspace Owners control the highest-level security and administrative settings, but only the Primary Owner (usually the person who created the workspace) has the ability to delete it.

-- Multi-Channel Guest — These accounts can only access selected channels, and they can start direct messages with the people in those channels.
+- Multi-Channel Guests can only access channels they've been given permission to use.
+They can start a direct message with people in those channels.

 Read the tables below to see more of what each role can do!

-✦ Only available if a Workspace Owner chooses.
+✦ Only available if a Workspace Owner changes the default setting